 - The OBD 2 scanner will save you a ton of time if you need a quick diagnosis of your car’s current health status.
 It will diagnose the whole car within minutes that would take hours for a mechanic to do.

-- It’s fairly easy to use to diagnose the vehicle as it will come with indicating buttons or a digital interface to interact with.
+- It’s fairly easy to diagnose the vehicle as it will come with indicating buttons or a digital interface to interact with.

 - You can check all the early signs of serious issues in your vehicle with an OBD 2 scanner and take prior actions to resolve the issue and cut a huge cost margin.